Enjoy The Beautiful Outdoors in Marion County

 Sweetens Cove Golf Club

 Sweetens Cove Golf Club, the hand-crafted masterpiece by King-Collins Golf Course Design, is considered by multiple architecture critics as being the best nine-hole golf course in the United States.
-In addition, Sweetens Cove received the highest average rating of ALL golf courses in Tennessee, Alabama, Mississippi, & Louisiana in The Confidential Guide to Golf Courses, v.
+In addition, Sweetens Cove received the highest average rating of ALL golf courses in Tennessee, Alabama, Mississippi and Louisiana in The Confidential Guide to Golf Courses, v.
 2.

 "I have never had more people tell me to play a course than Sweetens Cove in South Pittsburgh, Tennessee.
 Once you begin your round, you find course conditions that would rival many of the top courses in the country.
 The massive undulating greens are smooth as glass and very firm.
 The fairways are fast and cut tight, similar to what you’d find in the UK and the bunkers are all in excellent shape.
 After a few holes you realize the caliber of championship golf and think, 'I’ve got to tell everyone about this…' At that point you’ve accidentally joined the Sweetens Cove cult." – Graylyn Loomis, Assistant Editor, Links Magazine